-The damn project helps mappers by dividing a big area into smaller squares that people can map together.
+Divide and map.
+Now. -- the damn project -- helps mappers by dividing a big area into smaller squares that people can map together.

 Diaries